White River State Trail: Elkhorn to Burlington

 It is 2.7 miles to the trailhead in Springfield.
 On the way, the trail crosses three streams, including the First Branch of Ore Creek.
 The trail bends northeast in this section.
 The Springfield trailhead has a parking lot, information kiosk, self-registration station, bike rack, picnic tables, and portable toilet.
 It can be accessed from Wisconsin State Highway 120.

-Cyclists should exercise caution crossing the busy highway in Springfield.
-From that intersection, it’s about 3 miles to the next trailhead in Lyons.
+Cyclists should use caution crossing the highway in Springfield.
+From that intersection, it’s about three miles to the next trailhead in Lyons.
 This straight section of trail crosses several streams and passes under Wisconsin State Highway 36.
 The Lyons trailhead has similar amenities to the other trailheads, but Riverside Park offers another option for a rest stop.
 A sign at Mill Street directs trail-goers 2.5 blocks (0.3 mile) south to the town park, which has two portable toilets and a covered picnic shelter.
 By car, the trailhead in Lyons is reached by turning south on Mill Street in Lyons from Wisconsin State Highway 36.

 Continuing northeast, the trail crosses a small stream.
 A mile northeast of Lyons, the trail passes over the White River.
 This is a terrific place to pause and enjoy the scenery.
 Much of the river passes through marshes, and is known for its water clarity.
 The river meanders away, then briefly parallels the trail.
 Shortly afterwards, Spring Creek runs under the path.
 This is another delightful spot to enjoy the beautiful stream and surrounding wetlands.